carlosebmachado/the-blog/README.md

 # Blog System

 ## Description
-The Blog System was made with pure PHP using MVC pattern, MySQL database, and bootstrap framework.
-My focus was the back-end, so the front-end is basically pure bootstrap.
-You can access an live preview [here](https://carlosebmachado.github.io/blog/).
+The Blog was made with PHP using MVC pattern, MySQL database, and bootstrap css framework.
+My focus was the back-end, so the front-end is basically pure bootstrap. <!-- You can access an live preview [here](https://carlosebmachado.github.io/blog/). -->

 ## Features